ppy/osu-wiki/news/2020-11-27-project-loved-november-2020.md

 [YOASOBI - Yoru ni Kakeru](https://osu.ppy.sh/beatmapsets/1100333#osu) by [9ami](https://osu.ppy.sh/users/1499997) and [2lewd](https://osu.ppy.sh/users/8286850)\
 130 BPM, 4:19 | 5.05★, 7.30★

 This mapset complements the ranked mapset of this song perfectly in offering two super enjoyable maps with star ratings that aren't found in the ranked mapset.
 These maps by 9ami and 2lewd provide a really fun challenge mapped to a fun and upbeat song.
 Don't just take my word for it, though: this has reached nearly 400 favorites in under a year, so it's time to bring it to the public and show you all what exactly makes it stand out.
-See for yourself!

 [![](/wiki/shared/news/2020-11-27-project-loved-november-2020/osu/6-undercover-martyn.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})

 [Two Door Cinema Club - Undercover Martyn](https://osu.ppy.sh/beatmapsets/846601#osu) by [TheCosmicWolf](https://osu.ppy.sh/users/8352298)\
 160 BPM, 2:43 | 7.09★

 It's a really interesting experience when a chill song is mapped with super difficult patterns, but when it's executed well, boy is it fun.
-This 7-star map by CosmicWolf is the perfect example of that, being a relatively chill 160 BPM song mapped with 320 BPM jump and alternating patterns in every kiai of the map.
+This 7-star map by TheCosmicWolf is a perfect example of that, being a relatively chill 160 BPM song mapped with 320 BPM jump and alternating patterns in every kiai of the map.
 As I said, this map is executed super well, so if you want to know exactly what I'm talking about, give this map a try for yourself!

 [![](/wiki/shared/news/2020-11-27-project-loved-november-2020/osu/7-win-the-race.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})